aviduya/aviduya/README.md

 ## 👨‍💻 About me

-- Currently working on various projects using Swift, SwiftUI, Python, and C++.
+- Currently working on various projects using Swift, Python, C, and C++
-- Currently working on webkit project @ Apple.
+- Contributor on the Webkit project @ Apple.